BenjaminTuckerInstitute/Liberty/2/10/liberty.md

 “Why so?”

-“Because she has been the mistress of E. F."
+“Because she has been the mistress of E. F.”

 “But is she not now his wife?”